 If a puppy or kitten is adorable, then the two of them must be equally adorable, right?
 While this is often the case, raising a puppy and a kitten in the same house isn't always so simple.

 While these creatures can often become fast friends and keep each other company when raised together, that doesn't mean there won't be some growing pains.
 There is also the tragic possibility that an adult dog will mistake a cat for prey.
-Our [SEO COMPANYNAME] team explains how to avoid this by preparing your puppy and kitten for success and long and happy life together.
+Our Lafayette Companion Animal Hospital team explains how to avoid this by preparing your puppy and kitten for success and long and happy life together.

 What are the best dog breeds to raise with a cat?